CodeSeven/toastr/README.md

 # toastr
-**toastr** is a Javascript library for non-blocking notifications.
+**toastr** is a Javascript library for non-blocking notifications. jQuery is required.
 The goal is to create a simple core library that can be customized and extended.

-## Pre-release Version
+## Current Version

-Toastr 3.0.0 is under development.

-This branch should not be used in production systems.
+3.0.0-alpha

-## Design Specification
+## Contributing

-*This is an evolving specification.*

-toastr will:

-- be written in native ES6
-- use `gulp` for builds
-- be transpiled to ES5 strict (via `gulp` script)
-- be available to the browser as a module.
-- use native DOM selectors
-- perform animations via the [WebAnimations API](https://w3c.github.io/web-animations/) (using polyfills where necessary)
-- be tested via Mocha / Chai

-toastr will not:

-- have a dependency on jQuery
+For a pull request to be considered it must resolve a bug, or add a feature which is beneficial to a large audience.

+All pull requests are subject to approval by the repository owners, who have sole discretion over acceptance or denial.

 ## Authors
 **John Papa**